Tightness without Counterexamples: A New Approach and New Results for Prophet Inequalities: Introduction

 where $\Ber(p)$ denotes an independent Bernoulli random variable of mean $p$.
 The RHS of~\eqref{eqn:introQj} then counts the total agents among $i=1,\ldots,n$ who realize to a type $j'$ whose value is at least as good as that of type $j$, and truncates this total by $k$ to indicate the number of such agents accepted by the prophet.
 Finally, for an online policy to achieve a guarantee of $\theta$ in this dual Type Coverage problem, for every type $j\in[m]$, the number of agents of type $j$ or better accepted by the online policy must be at least $\theta\cdot Q_j$.

 Our framework shows that the guarantee under the worst-case instance in the original problem is equivalent to the guarantee under the worst-case instance for the Type Coverage problem, where now the parameters $r_j$ have been eliminated.
 If the original prophet problem is restricted to an \textit{oblivious} static threshold policy, then the corresponding dual restriction is to have \textit{any} static threshold policy.
-Meanwhile, if the original problem allowed non-oblivious static thresholds, then the dual allows \textit{randomized} static thresholds (which can achieve a strictly greater $\theta$ for the Type Coverage problem, as we show later in \Cref{lem:STbetterOST}).
-These correspondences in the restrictions, which are not a priori obvious, are consequences of our framework and formalized in \Cref{sec:mainIdeaST}.
+Meanwhile, if the original problem allowed non-oblivious static thresholds, then the dual allows \textit{randomized} static thresholds (which can achieve a strictly greater $\theta$ for the Type Coverage problem, as we show later in \Cref{prop:STbetterOST}).
+These correspondences in the restrictions, which are not a priori obvious, are consequences of our framework and formalized in \Cref{sec:mainIdeaST}. {Note that a $1/e$ ``oblivious'' is developed in \cite{fu2022oblivious}.
+However, the meaning of ``oblivious'' in their paper is different from ours.
+To be specific, the OCRS in \cite{fu2022oblivious} is oblivious to $\bm{x}$, where $\bm{x}$ is a vector of the probabilities for each query to be ``active'' in the OCRS.
+One common way to compute $\bm{x}$ is to solve the ex-ante relaxation, which actually requires the full distributional knowledge (including the densities and valuations) of each query.
+On the contrary, the ``oblivious'' in our paper means that our oblivious algorithm does not require knowing the valuations of the queries.}

 Another interpretation of our approach in~\eqref{eqn:intro} is that we are decoupling the adversary's optimization into an outer problem over \textit{ordinal} distributions (of $m$ ranked types) and an inner problem over \textit{cardinal} valuations consistent with these ordinal rankings.
 General static thresholds can be set after the adversary decides these cardinal valuations, whereas oblivious static thresholds must be set before the adversary decides them.